yongyi/montecarlo/README.md

         Corrected minor issues and Acceptance-Rejection generator.
         Separated Monte-Carlo functions into hpp and cpp files.
         Wrote a demonstration of the use of Monte-Carlo function.

+Nov.20: Corrected minor issue in the Monte-Carlo simulation function - forgot to discount the option
+        payoffs to exp(-rt).
+        Changed the definition of the random number generators (get rid of the step attribute),changed the declaration of the get_uniform() and get_normal() functions to make them more flextible to fit the use of Monte-Carlo simulation (takes in arguments to know how many random numbers needed to be generated and how many simulations needed to perform in the whole simulation, returns a 2-dimensional deque of doubles).

+        Work to be done: need to redefine the get_normal() functions.